Buying property in Nouvelle-Aquitaine

 In terms of property, there’s a huge variety of styles and price points in Nouvelle-Aquitaine.
 The average price of a home in this vast region was just under €300,000 in 2024.

-However, you can easily find barns, outbuildings and older village homes in the Limousin for under €60,000 (just be aware of the renovation costs before committing) with the average price just €1,500 per square metre for apartments.
+However, you can easily find barns, outbuildings and older village homes in the Limousin for under €60,000 (just be aware of the renovation costs before committing) with the average price of just €1,500 per square metre for apartments.

 Equally, you will pay three times that amount €4,500 per square metre in Bordeaux, one of the most expensive cities in France, with the average property going for €375,000.